card-io-ecg/card-io-fw/README.md

 Tips
 ----

-To run the config site on your PC, run `cargo watch -x "run -p config-site --example simple"` and open `127.0.0.1:8080`.
+To run the config site on your PC, run `cargo watch -x "run -p config-site --example simple --features=std"` and open `127.0.0.1:8080`.